iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Felony in Iowa?

 The state of Iowa recognizes felonies as the most severe category of crime.
-They attract the most severe punishments and can be detrimental to an individual's reputation.
+They generally attract the most severe punishments and may be detrimental to an individual's reputation.

 In Iowa, felonies are classified into four categories.
-The punishments of each felony class are distinct from each other.
+The punishments for each felony class are distinct from each other.
 The laws of the state of Iowa ascribe punishment based on how serious each crime is perceived to be.
-The four classes of Felony in Iowa are;
+The four classes of Felony in Iowa are:

 • Class A Felonies,